Research Decoded/Edsger Dijkstra (1959)

 In 1959, Edsger Dijkstra published 'A Note on Two Problems in Connexion with Graphs,' a concise paper that introduced two of the most fundamental algorithms in computer science: the shortest path algorithm and the minimum spanning tree algorithm.
 Dijkstra demonstrated that complex network problems, which might seem to require exhaustive searching, could be solved through an elegant and iterative greedy approach.
 His work established that efficiency in computation is often a direct consequence of a clear and logical structure in the underlying algorithm.

-The Shortest Path Algorithm
+The Shortest Path Algorithm and Edge Relaxation

-Minimum Spanning Tree and Connectivity
+Minimum Spanning Trees and Network Connectivity

 Dive Deeper